AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 Flag each numeric literal which does not satisfy at least one of the following requirements:

-*
-  the literal is given in the conventional decimal notation given, or, if its base is specified explicitly, this base should be 2, 8, 10 or 16 only;
+* the literal is given in the conventional decimal notation given, or, if its base is specified explicitly, this base should be 2, 8, 10 or 16 only;

-*
-  if the literal base is 8 or 10, an underscore should separate groups of 3 digits starting from the right end of the literal;
+* if the literal base is 8 or 10, an underscore should separate groups of 3 digits starting from the right end of the literal;

-*
-  if the literal base is 2 or 16, an underscore should separate groups of 4 digits starting from the right end of the literal;
+* if the literal base is 2 or 16, an underscore should separate groups of 4 digits starting from the right end of the literal;

-*
-  all letters (exponent symbol and digits above 9) should be in upper case.
+* all letters (exponent symbol and digits above 9) should be in upper case.

-This rule has no parameters.

 .. rubric:: Example